 - Pituitary apoplexy is a rare but serious complication requiring emergent surgical attention if acute visual field deficits are apparent

-- May have cystic, proteinaceous, or hemorrhagic components
+- Can have cystic, proteinaceous, or hemorrhagic components

 - Can invade the underlying sphenoid bone and significantly alter surgical landmarks during transsphenoidal surgery